 A minimum of 120 credits is required to obtain the qualification.

-The programme structure consists of 8 modules, with a number of 15 credits per module and the qualification is at a NQF level 8.
+The programme structure consists of 8 modules and the qualification is at a NQF level 8.

 Epidemiology in Public Health